Print Options

 This seminar will explore the theory that the need to belong is a fundamental human motivation.
 In our discussions of relevant psychology journal articles, we will examine the connections between relationships and health, how the need to belong is related to empathy, reactions to rejection, and substitutes for belonging.

-Instructor(s): Hamilton, Hannah Terms Offered: Autumn Spring
+Instructor(s): Hamilton, Hannah Terms Offered: Autumn Spring Winter

-Equivalent Course(s): PSYC 36455, MAPS 26455, MAPS 36455
+Equivalent Course(s): MAPS 36455, MAPS 26455, PSYC 36455

 CHDV 36655.
 Advanced Topics in Epigenetics of the Brain.
 100 Units.